lyatdawn/Show-and-Tell/README.md

 ```shell
 python model.py --phase train
 ```
-The heckpoint data will be stored in the model/tensorflow folder periodically.
+The ceckpoint data will be stored in the model/tensorflow folder periodically.
 * Generating Captions and/or not Calculate BLEU Scores Your trained Show and Tell model can generate captions for any JPEG/PNG image!
 The following command line will generate captions for an image or some images.
 ```shell